digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/contract_keys.rst

    One is that they can serve to de-duplicate data coming from external sources.
    Another one is that they allow "natural" mutable references, e.g., referring to a user by their username or e-mail.

-Canton participants and domains can be run in two modes:
+Canton participants and synchronizers can be run in two modes:

 #.
-In *unique-contract-key (UCK) mode*, contract keys in Canton provide both functions; there can be at most one active contract for each key on a UCK domain.
+In *unique-contract-key (UCK) mode*, contract keys in Canton provide both functions; there can be at most one active contract for each key on a UCK synchronizer.
-    However, only UCK participants can connect to UCK domains and the first UCK domain a UCK participant connects to is the only domain that the participant can connect to in its lifetime.
+    However, only UCK participants can connect to UCK synchronizers and the first UCK synchronizer a UCK participant connects to is the only synchronizer that the participant can connect to in its lifetime.
-    UCK domains and their participants are thus isolated islands that are deprived of Canton's composability and interoperability features.
+    UCK synchronizers and their participants are thus isolated islands that are deprived of Canton's composability and interoperability features.

 #.
 In *non-unique-keys mode*, contract keys in Canton provide the first, but not the second function, at least not without additional effort or restrictions.
    In particular:

    #.
-In Canton, two (or more) active contracts with the same key may exist simultaneously on the same or different domains.
+In Canton, two (or more) active contracts with the same key may exist simultaneously on the same or different synchronizers.
    #.
 If no submitting party is a stakeholder of an active contract instance of template ``Template`` with the key ``k``
       visible on the submitting participant when the participant processes the submission, then a ``lookupByKey @Template k`` may return ``None``